vasilyev-maksim/PHP-Property-Value-Accumulation-Trait/README.md

-# Accumulated property value retrieve functionality providing trait on PHP.
+# Accumulated property value retrieve functionality providing trait on PHP
 This trait provides an ability to get property value accumulated from the same properties of parent classes.

 ## Example